thomasgolian/pc_build_2023/README.md

 # pc_build_2023
-*Scroll down to view build process w/ photos.* My new PC rig at home for homelabbing, virtualization, &amp; gaming.
-A modest mid-level ATX mid-size tower build, intel mb.
-I hadn't had a tower pc for over 5 years, so this was my first tower in a while.
-I was so excited that I built everything in less than 48 hours, even though I was rusty!
-This motherboard is LGA 1700 intel socket, and I built PC with upgrade path in mind = upgrade to a Intel 13th gen i7 or i9 in a few years, along with a new gpu.
-Might have to replace power supply for one with more watts, depending on how much power the new cpu and gpu require, when I upgrade in future.
+*Scroll down to view build process w/ photos.*

+<p>My recent PC build for homelabbing, virtualization different operating systems, &amp; gaming.
+A modest mid-level ATX/mid-size tower build, intel mb.
+I built it in less than 48 hours.

+ <p>The motherboard is LGA 1700 intel socket, and I built the home PC with this upgrade path in mind: Upgrade to a Intel 13th gen i7 or i9 CPU in a few years, along with a new gpu.
+Might have to replace power supply for one with more watts, depending on how much power the new cpu and gpu require when upgrading.

-1) Selecting hardware components: I build this PC while studying for the CompTIA A+ and it was a short-timeframe build...
-Meaning the primary goal was to get a pc built up-and-running quickly, with little time to shop for the best component & price.
-Speed > optimum build and price for this project.
-I shopped for components in less than 48 hours.
+<p>1) Selecting hardware components: I build this PC while studying for the CompTIA A+ and it was a short-timeframe quick build...
+Meaning the primary goal was to get a pc built up-and-running quickly, and I did not spend time shopping for best prices.
+I wanted to complete it quickly.

-Final selection was:
+the rig/final selection:
 <p>12th gen Intel core i5-12400 cpu
 <p>nvidia geforce RTX 3070ti
 <p>corsair rgb 120mm x1 fan